CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-02.md

 ## Objectives

-In this exercise, you will complete the following tasks:
+In this lab, you will complete the following tasks:

 - Task 1: Semantic Agent Configuration and Plugin Assembly